cierelabs/json-complete/README.md

 There are some built-in Symbols (such as `Symbol.iterator`) provided by type definitions or JavaScript itself that are never encoded, even if Symbol Key Encoding Option (below) is enabled.
 These are all methods that will be available on the decoded value by virtue of the fact that they will be decode to their pre-encoded type.

-#### Option: Safe Mode
+#### Option: Compat Mode

-If the `safeMode` option is set to a truthy value, the library attempts to do its best to get the most information out of the encoding or decoding process without throwing errors.
-What can happen in safe mode?
+If the `compat` option is set to a truthy value, the library attempts to do its best to get the most information out of the encoding or decoding process without throwing errors.
+What can happen in compat mode?

 * Encoding
-  - If encoding a deferred type like Blob or File, but no `onFinish` option is provided, the output will output all the data it has minus the data from inside the deferred type.
+  - If encoding a deferred type like Blob or File, but no `onFinish` option is provided, the encoder will output all the data it has minus the data from inside the deferred type.
 Any data attached data on the object may still be saved, and the referencial integrity will be retained.
   - If an unencodable or unrecognized type is part of the data to be encoded, the reference will be encoded as a plain empty object.
 Any data attached data on the object may still be saved, and the referencial integrity will be retained.
 * Decoding
   - If the Pointer type is not recognized, the Pointer string itself will be decoded in its place, rather than attempt to get its value.
+  - If attempting to decode a File object in an environment that supports Files but doesn't support the File Constructor (IE10, IE11, and Edge), the File will be decoded as a Blob type, with the `name` and `lastModified` values simply attached as properties.

-Safe Mode will **NOT** prevent throws related to malformed string data when decoding.
+Compat Mode will **NOT** prevent throws related to malformed string data when decoding.

 #### Option: Symbol Key Encoding